How to choose the right LoRa / LoRaWAN gateway?

 Licensing costs may not be viable, especially when it comes to personal implementation, proof of concepts, or a beta production run.
 However, it's not a challenge with LoRa-based systems.

-Operating in an open-source license-free Radio Frequency band, LoRaWAN® gateway installation does not have any licensing requirement.
+Operating in an open-source license-free Radio Frequency band, the LoRaWAN® gateway installation does not have any licensing requirement.
 To be precise, it operates in many Radio Frequency regions: 433 MHz and 868 MHz in Europe, 915 MHz in Australia and North America, and 923 MHz in Asia.
 Installing LoRa systems is as easy as it gets with minimum infrastructure requirements.

 How much does a LoRaWAN® gateway cost?